MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 ## Examples

-The following examples demonstrate the available integrated feature set.
+The following examples demonstrate the current feature set for integrated quantum computing.
 For more examples, see the **Hybrid quantum computing** notebook samples in the Azure Quantum portal, and [Integrated quantum computing programming best practices](xref:microsoft.quantum.hybrid.programming).

+> [!NOTE]
+> For help setting up Azure Quantum and the Quantum Development Kit in your local environment, see [Set up the Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview).

 - Verify an entangled GHZ state.
 - Error correction with integrated hybrid.